Answers to Frequently Asked Questions About

-Payments for cases not in the Division of Child Support Enforcement system can be viewed online (for Maricopa County cases only).
-Payments and limited case information for cases in the Division of Child Support Enforcement system may be viewed online (for cases statewide).
+Payments for cases not in the Division of Child Support Services system can be viewed online (for Maricopa County cases only).
+Payments and limited case information for cases in the Division of Child Support Services system may be viewed online (for cases statewide).

 Child Support Enforcement

 After the child support amount has been ordered by the court, payments must be made on a monthly basis and paid on time as specified in the child support order.
 If payments are not made on time, a variety of actions can be taken against the paying parent, including: